clarkcb/xsearch/README.md

   scripting languages, but also the second fastest overall!
 GIL be damned, I'm impressed, and this more-or-less cements in my mind the idea that Python is an ideal language for these types of scenarios.
-* `rbsearch.rb` - The Ruby version is very nearly as fast to the Python version;
+* `rbsearch.rb` - The Ruby version is very nearly as fast as the Python version;
   yet another way that the two are very similar.
 I want to bring the Ruby version up to the same level of functionality and run this again, but I expect to see similar results.
-* `scalasearch` - JVM startup yadda yadda, but I need to look at doing some optimizations.
-I have a feeling there are some big opportunities for optimization lurking in there, perhaps through forcing laziness in some places and not in others.
+* `scalasearch` - JVM startup yadda yadda, but I also need to look at doing some optimizations.
+I have a feeling there are some big opportunities for optimization lurking in the scala code, perhaps through forcing laziness in some places and not in others.
 Regardless, I expect to be able to bring this version closer to the Java version in terms of performance, but I don't expect that this version will ever be one of the fastest.

 History / Motivation